FunnelKit

 Once done, hit the ‘Publish’ button.

-As you can see, the new custom order status has successfully been created in your WooCommerce store.
+As you can see, the new custom order status has been successfully created in your WooCommerce store.

 Here you can see your custom order status created in your WooCommerce store